 Martha A. Simpson, D.O., M.B.A.
-Associate Professor of Family Medicine problems, such as numbness, muscle spasms, stiffness, depression, sleep disturbance and loss of memory or disturbance and loss of memory or attention.
+Associate Professor of Family Medicine

-My mother was struck by lightning when she was a teenager, so now she makes and teenager, so now she makes cloudy.
-What are the chances that its will happen to me?
-How can reassure my mom that I will be fine when I go camping and hiking?
+My mother was struck by lightning when she was a teenager, so now she makes me stay in the house even if it is just cloudy.
+What are the chances that this will happen to me?
+How can I reassure my mom that I will be fine when I go camping and hiking?

-A crequently when people experience an unusual event, they worry about it recurring.
+Frequently when people experience an unusual event. they worry about it recurring.
 I hope your mother recovered well from her lightning strike years ago.
-About 70 percent of lightning strike survivors suffer long-term medical
+About 70 percent of lightning strike survivors suffer long-term medical problems, such as numbness, muscle spasms, stiffness, depression, sleep disturbance and loss of memory or are young men between the ages of 10-35, who are more likely to engage in outdoor recreation and work activities.
+Most lightning strikes occur at the beginning or end of a thunder-

-Even though your chances of being struck by lightning - roughly one in 700,000 - may seem low, lightning is the leading cause of weather-related deaths in the U.S. Each year about 70 Americans die from lightning, and more than 300 report injuries, though the medical community suspects that there may be more undocumented injuries each year.
+Even though your chances of being struck by lightning - roughly one in 700,000 - may seem low, lightning is the leading cause of weather-related deaths in the U.S. Each year about 70 Americans die from lightning, and more than 300 report injuries, though the medical community suspects that there may be more undocumented injuries each

-Reader should practice caution during lightning storm
+Reader snould practice during lightning storm Reader should practice caution